thoroo/quick-fetch/README.md

 ### Paths
 - OutputDirectory: Path to folder where downloads should end up at
-- NextPageImg: Path for image of next button
+- ButtonNextPage: Path for image of next button
-- PreviousPageImg: Path for image of previous button
+- ButtonPreviousPage: Path for image of previous button

 ### XPath